 He is not my teacher in the strictest sense of the term.
 But then, what’s in a dictionary definition?
 I met him years ago on the university campus where he was my senior.
 He’s my beautiful, tender, elegant version of a teacher who neither checked my examination papers nor gave me grades.
 Yet, he is one of my favourite teachers.
 We have lots of love, affection and respect for each other.
 We learn a lot from each other in our daily lives, even though we live in different cities now.

 Related reading: She married another man but I love her

 I have derived my understanding of India, Gandhian philosophy, issues of identity, love, relationships and religion from my innumerable conversations with him.
 He’s the quintessential thinker, analyser and teacher.
 I am the quintessential storyteller.
 I write more letters to him.
 He talks to me much more.

 Write to me

 I need words.

-I complain about him not writing, I threaten to delete all the mails I’ve written over the years.
+I complain about him not writing, I threaten to delete all the emails I’ve written over the years.
 He listens patiently and tells me as any ‘cool’ teacher in the world would say, “Let us celebrate our individual ways.
 I can talk to you from dusk to dawn.
 On anything.
-You can write to me on anything.”
+You can write to me about anything.”
 I agree.
 Life’s a collage.

 He has the mind of a social scientist.
 I have the heart of an artist.
 I am a wanderer in spirit, even when I am not travelling.
 I look for homes in odd places outside my door.
 He carries home within him.
 He’s rooted like a banyan tree.
 I am restless but I feel strangely calm when we are talking, the same way I used to feel when talking to my father, who was a teacher much loved by his students.
 In my friend, I see traces of my parents’ love, care and protection.